jlmelville/smallvis/docs/largevis.md

-For these runs, I started with $\gamma$ set to a power of 10 closest to $1/N$ (using arguments I made on the t-EE page to do with what the initial repulsion in t-SNE is like) for un-normalized LargeVis, and the power of 10 closest to
+For these runs, I started with $\gamma$ set to a power of 10 closest to $1/N$ (using arguments I made on the t-EE page to do with what the initial repulsion in t-SNE is like) for un-normalized LargeVis.
+For normalized LargeVis, I used the power of 10 closest to $1/N^2$.
-$1/N$ for normalized LargeVis.
 Then each run was repeated with `gamma` increased by a power of 10 and initializing with the final coordinates from the previous run.
 This was repeated up to and including `gamma = 1`.
 For un-normalized LargeVis, this involved 3-5 round of optimization, and 4-8 for normalized LargeVis.

 The total number of iterations allowed was 10000, the same as for the results with `gamma = 1` in the previous section.
 The 10000 iterations were equally